 -

-Cleaning : agents without animal derivatives.
+Cleaning: agents without animal derivatives.

-5) Organic (EU/AB): where is pure shilajit?
+5) Organic (EU/AB): where does pure shilajit stand?

-The EU/AB “green leaf” logo is a public label applicable to products of agricultural origin that comply withRegulation (EU) 2018/848 .
-A minero-organic exudate such as pure shilajit is generally not eligible for the Organic logo as such .
+The "green leaf" EU/AB logo is a public label applicable to products of agricultural origin complying with Regulation (EU) 2018/848.
+A pure organo-mineral exudate like shilajit is generally not eligible for the Organic logo as such.

-Beyond labels, demand a complete batch COA : heavy metals, solvents, microbiota, mycotoxins.
-As a reminder, maximum contaminant levels are regulated in the EU byRegulation (EU) 2023/915 .
+Beyond labels, demand a complete batch COA: heavy metals, solvents, microbiology, mycotoxins.
+As a reminder, the maximum levels of contaminants are regulated in the EU by Regulation (EU) 2023/915.

 -

-Metals : lead, cadmium, mercury, arsenic, inorganic tin — see EU Commission summary: “Contaminants” page .
+Metals: lead, cadmium, mercury, arsenic, inorganic tin — see EU Commission summary: "Contaminants" page.

 -

-Traceability : batch, analysis date, method (ICP-MS, etc.).
+Traceability: batch, analysis date, method (ICP-MS, etc.).

 7) Concrete scenarios: how to "read" a label

-| Case | What can be demanded | Common Pitfalls | Decision |
+What can be demanded |

-8) Purchase checklist: 10 decisive questions
+8) Buying checklist: 10 decisive questions

-- Is the label claimed public (EU) or private?
+- Is the claimed label public (EU) or private?
 Which one?

 - Is the capsule HPMC/pullulan (or Halal/Kosher gelatin)?